-The Cost of Being a Bridesmaid: Should You Tell Your Friends You’re Broke?
+The Cost of Being a Bridesmaid: Going Into Debt for Friends

 A bad financial situation is one of the toughest things to admit to your friends.
 Many people fear that they'll lose face or even be cast out of the intimate circle.
 But keeping the secret is a big mistake.